 In a number of cases, inventory levels have evolved over the years and have not been determined by any evidence based systems.
 Inventory levels should be evaluated yearly in response to institutional changes that may affect blood component usage.

-Inventory level holdings can be discussed with your state or territory Blood Service Customer Service Scientist who is available to offer advice.
+Inventory level holdings can be discussed with your state or territory Lifeblood Customer Service Scientist who is available to offer advice.

 - Australian and New Zealand Society of Blood Transfusion Inc. Guidelines for pretransfusion laboratory practice, 5th edition.
 Sydney, Australia, 2007.